-If you purchased a dash cam that has a parking mode / parking surveillance option which requires you to hardwire the DVR into your vehicle, you may want to consider a battery discharge prevention device.
+If you purchased a dash cam that has a parking mode / parking surveillance option which requires you to hardwire the camera into your vehicle, you may want to consider a battery discharge prevention device.
 This device goes by many names:

 - Battery discharge prevention device